shopsys/shopsys/docs/contributing/coding-standards.md

 php phing standards
 ```

+!!! hint
-*Note: In this step you were using Phing target `standards`.
+    In this step you were using Phing target `standards`.
-More information about what Phing targets are and how they work can be found in [Console Commands for Application Management (Phing Targets)](../introduction/console-commands-for-application-management-phing-targets.md)*
+    More information about what Phing targets are and how they work can be found in [Console Commands for Application Management (Phing Targets)](../introduction/console-commands-for-application-management-phing-targets.md)

 A lot of the violations of the rules can be fixed automatically by calling
 ``` sh